 Zophar answers Job’s rebuke

 Job 20:1 Then answered Zophar the Naamathite, and said, 20:2 Therefore do my thoughts cause me to answer, and for this I make haste.
 20:3 I have heard the check of my reproach, and the spirit of my understanding causeth me to answer.

-Zophar truthfully speaks of the end of the wicked; and again the error is made that just because someone has trials they must be wicked, when the truth is very different.
-If God is working with us we will have trials to purge us and prune us that we bring forth much fruit of godliness.
+Zophar truthfully speaks of the end of the wicked; and again the false assumption is made that just because someone has trials they must be wicked, when the truth is very different.
+If God is working with us we will have trials to purge us and prune us so that we might bring forth much fruit of godliness.

 Neither trials nor blessings are proof of godliness in this life, for Satan persecutes the righteous and blesses the wicked within the limits set by God for our own good.

-The sole proof of a good relationship with God is the degree of zeal we have for the practical KEEPING, for OBEDIENCE; to all of God’s commandments; which are love personified!
+The sole proof of a good relationship with God is the degree of zeal we have for the practical KEEPING, for OBEDIENCE; to live by every Word of God; which is love personified!
 We are to be as faithful as faithful Abraham or faithful Job in all our blessings and all OUR TRIALS.

 20:4 Knowest thou not this of old, since man was placed upon earth, 20:5 That the triumphing of the wicked is short, and the joy of the hypocrite but for a moment?
 20:6 Though his excellency mount up to the heavens, and his head reach unto the clouds; 20:7 Yet he shall perish for ever like his own dung: they which have seen him shall say, Where is he?
 20:8 He shall fly away as a dream, and shall not be found: yea, he shall be chased away as a vision of the night.